callumdmay/cropped-image-generator/README.md

-# Cropped Image Sequence Generator
+# Image Sequence Generator

+Python project for converting a video into a sequence of images filtered by classification.
+Simply add a trained model, input your classes and the video will be converted into a sequence of images filtered to ones that contain the categories specified

 ## Installation
 Download Pipenv and Python3.7